Tax residency in Dubai · Tax Residency Certificate

 183-day pathway

-Statement explaining the reasons why you have been physically present in the UAE for 183 days or more.
+- Statement explaining the reasons why you have been physically present in Dubai or the UAE for 183 days or more.

 90-day pathway

-Source of income in the UAE; salary certificate or employment contract with a UAE employer; or evidence of an ongoing relationship with a single payer (excluding voluntary roles); or proof of being the holder or operator of a business in the UAE; or any other evidence demonstrating employment or economic activity in the country.
+- Source of income in Dubai or the UAE; salary certificate or employment contract with a UAE employer; or evidence of an ongoing relationship with a single payer (excluding voluntary roles); or proof of being the holder or operator of a business in Dubai or the UAE; or any other evidence demonstrating employment or economic activity in the country.

 Centre of interests pathway

-A written statement explaining why your interests are in the UAE, with all the supporting evidence: Emirates IDs and entry/exit reports of close family members, club memberships, relevant bank statements, social and professional commitments and ties, and so on.
+- A written statement explaining why your interests are in Dubai or the UAE, with all the supporting evidence: Emirates IDs and entry/exit reports of close family members, club memberships, relevant bank statements, social and professional commitments and ties, and so on.

-Evidence that your usual or principal place of residence is in the UAE.
-It is the country where you live as part of your routine and spend the most time, considering the frequency, duration and regularity of stays.
+- Evidence that your usual or principal place of residence is in Dubai or the UAE.
+It is where you live as part of your routine and spend the most time, considering the frequency, duration and regularity of stays.
 The FTA also accepts a certified tenancy contract, other long-term contracts for each property where you reside, a signed statement by the owner, or a title deed accompanied by a utility bill in your name.

 Why you need the TRC.

-The certificate is not just a formality: it is the proof that connects your life in the UAE with your tax situation in your country of origin.
+The certificate is not just a formality: it is the proof that connects your life in Dubai with your tax situation in your country of origin.

 Evidence your tax residency

-Official proof before banks, authorities and third parties that you are a tax resident in the UAE for a specific period.
+Official proof before banks, authorities and third parties that you have tax residency in Dubai for a specific period.

-A standard element when arranging the move of your tax residency to the UAE and documenting the change before the tax authority of the previous country.
+A standard element when arranging the change of your tax residency to Dubai and documenting it before the tax authority of the previous country.

 Banking and compliance